civol/HDLRuby/README.md

 In this later case, only `dff0` will have an inverted output, the other instances of `dff` will not change.

-Now assuming we opted for the first solution, we have now `dff_full` a highly advanced D-FF with such unique features as an inverted output.
+Now assuming we opted for the first solution, we have now `dff_full`, a highly advanced D-FF with such unique features as an inverted output.
 So we would like to use it in other designs, for example a shift register of `n` bits.
-Such a system will include a generic number of `dff_full` instance, and can be described as follows making use of the `each_cons` methods of the standard Ruby library for connecting them together with compact code:
+Such a system will include a generic number of `dff_full` instances, and can be described as follows making use of the native Ruby method `each_cons` for connecting them together:

 ```ruby
 system :shifter do |n|